Facebook Ads Insights Tool

 Introduction

-Across all countries, Arts advertisers ran considerably leaner lead costs than the market, but with sharper month‑to‑month swings.
-Cost per lead (CPL) started at $24.42 in November 2024 and ended at $11.05 by October 2025, a 55% slide over the year.
-The curve featured a springtime crest followed by a deep mid‑year trough and a modest late‑summer rebound.
-In contrast, the global all‑industry benchmark trended higher into late Q3 before easing.
+Across all countries, the Arts industry posted materially lower Facebook Ads cost-per-lead (CPL) than the global benchmark, but with sharper month-to-month swings.
+The year opened near $17.81, hit a spring high in April, collapsed into a midyear trough, then spiked in November before resetting in December.
+In contrast, the global, all-industry baseline climbed steadily into Q4 and was far more stable.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for Arts in all countries compared to the global benchmark.

 The story in the data